How to Sell Jewelry on eBay

 Always Insure When Shipping

 Jewelry is going to exceed the $100 insurance placed on the item through USPS when shipping.
 Add the extra insurance.
-Always wrap jewelry in a lager box or mailing envelope so that it doesn't look or feel like jewelry.
+Always wrap jewelry in a larger box or mailing envelope so that it doesn't look or feel like jewelry.
 Wrap it in several layers of bubble wrap or tissue paper and send in a padded flat rate envelope.
 This is for two reasons:

 - To minimize the chances of it getting lost.
 Anything in a small package is more susceptible to being lost in the shuffle of the postal system.